ctphoenix/Python-Course-Material/chapter1.md

 The ratio of the areas of a circle and the square inscribing it is `pi/4`.
 In this exercise, we will find a way to approximate this value.

 *** =instructions
 - The functions `rand` and `in_circle` are defined from previous exercises.
 Using these functions, code is pre-entered that creates a list `x` of `R=10000` two-dimensional points.
 Create a list of `10000` booleans called `inside` that are `True` if and only if the point in `x` with that index falls within the unit circle.
+Make sure to use `in_circle`!
 - Print your answer.
 This proportion is an estimate of the ratio of the two areas!

 *** =hint